-After 4 weeks, those taking either Juice Plus alone or Juice Plus and the Vineyard Blend had less vasoconstriction after eating a high fat meal, compared to people who took a placebo.
+After 4 weeks, those taking either JP alone or JP and the Vineyard Blend had less vasoconstriction after eating a high-fat meal, compared to people who took a placebo.
 In addition, the fruit/vegetable concentrate promoted a small (but significant) reduction in cholesterol levels after 4 weeks (cholesterol changed from 184 to 172).

 In my own very unscientific “study” many years ago, I noticed Juice Plus alone (no Vineyard Blend) reduced cholesterol from 260 to 220 after one month.
 My test subject was in a friend with chronically high cholesterol levels.

-One compound thought to contribute to heart disease is homocystine, a substance which makes blood sticky and more easy to clot inside blood vessels.
-Investigators recruited 32 men (smokers and non smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.
+One compound thought to contribute to heart disease is homocysteine, a substance that makes blood sticky and easier to clot inside blood vessels.
+Investigators recruited 32 men (smokers and non-smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.

-Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocystine levels as well markers of free radical damage.
+Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocysteine levels as well as markers of free radical damage.

 The researchers wanted to see if the fruit and vegetable concentrate supplement would reduce inflammation caused by being overweight.
-The people took either a 6 capsules of a placebo or 6 capsules of fruit and vegetable supplements (4 Juice Plus and 2 orchard blend) per day.
+The people took either 6 capsules of placebo or 6 capsules of fruit and vegetable supplements (4 JP and 2 orchard blend) per day.